Lachie-King24/holbertonschool-shell/io_redirections_and_filters/README.md

 2-hellofile is a script that displays the content of /etc/passwd

 3-twofiles is a script that displays the content of both /etc/passwd and /etc/hosts

+4-lastlines is a script that displays the last 10 lines of /etc/passwd